kvakvs/E4VM/README.rst

 Gluon VM
 ========

+Virtual machine written in C++ to run custom flavour of Erlang byte-code.
-Cross-compiler tool which produces compact bytecode from BEAM assembly and C++ virtual machine to load and run this code.
+Includes a cross-compiler which produces said bytecode from BEAM assembly (``+S`).
 The project is intended to land on embedded devices or something like RTEMS (to be decided) but development naturally happens on x64 Linux.

 New 3EAM bytecode format description is here: doc/3eam-format.rst.

+This format is somewhat similar but also different from the original Ericsson's Erlang/OTP BEAM format.
-Emphasis is made to preprocess and precalculate as much as possible and simplify further loading and format interpretation, and to be able to execute straight from the loaded file image.
-This should allow to reduce loader and interpreter/VM loop code.
+Emphasis is to preprocess and simplify the loading as much as possible.